-The SQL Self Join is used to Join the Table 1 to Itself.
-If we have the Primary key and Foreign key in the same table then, we can use this Self join to connect them, and the syntax is shown below.
+The SQL Server Self is used to Join Table 1 to Itself.
+If we have the Primary key and Foreign key in the same table, then we can use this SQL Self Join one to connect them, and the syntax is shown below.

-In general, Every Department will have one Department Head and he will definitely belongs to one of the Employee.
-To get the Department Head name we have to use the Self Join using the Primary key and Foreign key.
-For example, The following SQL Query will display the Name of the Department Head for each and every Employee present in the Employees table.
+In general, Every Department will have one Head, and he belongs to one of the employees.
+To get the Department Head name, we have to use the Self Join using the Primary & Foreign key.
+For example, The following SQL Self Join query will display the Head’s Name for each person present in the Employees table.

-If you observe the above screenshot, Rob Walter is not only Sr. Software Developer but also Department Head for the remaining Sr. Software Developer in the organization.
+From the below Server screenshot, Rob Walter is not only Sr. Software Developer but also Department Head for the remaining Sr. Software Developer in the organization.
 Use this one when you have a Primary and Foreign in a single table.